blackcodecamp/CloudWebDevelopment/1_3_3_Sections.md

     **Note:** Look under `.landing-section-text`, `.about-section, .experience-section,.skill-section, .course-section, .contact-section` & `.container`

-### The next Tutorial will demonstarte how to activate the navigation bar of this website!
+### The next Tutorial will demonstrate how to activate the navigation bar of this website!